chrilliams/pathways/src/markdown-pages/cloudengineer.md

           - "Helps the growth of engineers around them through coaching and mentoring"
           - "Helps their squad work together more effectively"
           - "Helps facilitate team/squad rituals"
-        exampleCriteria:
-          - criteria: "Makes improvements to modules/libraries/services and goes out of their way to help others learn from it"
+          - "Makes improvements to modules/libraries/services and goes out of their way to help others learn from it"
-            examples:
           - "I've used RxJava for the first time here, I'm going to do a talk about why I've done this, here's some great blog posts on it"
       - level: 5
-        grade: 'SEO'
+        grade: "SEO"
         criteria:
           - "Instills DVLA engineering principles across a whole squad of engineers"
           - "Works with relevant Engineering Managers to help other engineers perform and grow"